chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 In contrast, path linkability is more difficult to achieve, as it requires using fresh identifiers for each protocol field.
 (This may not always be technically feasible.)
 Moreover, protocols such as QUIC explicitly try to enable path linkability via connection-level identifiers (CIDs) to support multihoming endpoints.
 This makes path linkability impossible to mitigate.
+However, as multiple, disjoint paths may be operated by different entities, it may be the case that collusion is less common.

 # Timing Considerations